LellaLinton-glitch/Trust-Agreement-Template/README.md

 This repository contains versioned clauses and templates the BrightHive and its Trusted Partner Network use to develop and maintaining data trusts networks of organizations that engage with us.

-The Data Pricacy Respecting Trust Agreement (DPRTA) makes use of an underlying data model called a *trust graph* to author the legal documents.
+The Data Privacy Respecting Trust Agreement (DPRTA) makes use of an underlying data model called a *trust graph* to author the legal documents.

 # Using this repository